-Upon opening a message in Outlook 2013 it opens with the File tab selected.
+Upon opening a message in Outlook, it opens with the File tab selected.
 It used to open with the Message tab selected.

-How do I change it so that the Message tab is selected when the message it opened?
+How do I change it so that the Message tab is selected when the message is opened?

-The File tab is always colored in Outlook 2010 and Outlook 2013; this doesn’t mean that it is selected.
+The File tab is always colored in Outlook; This doesn't mean that it is selected.

 More likely is that you have minimized the Ribbon, which is why you don't see the Home or Message tab by default.